arunpalaniappan/Portfolio-Optimisation/README.md

 To find portfolio of highest risj adjust return, sharpe ratio was used.

-Sharpe raatio was computed as (return / std. dev)
+Sharpe ratio was computed as (return / std. dev)